An Introduction to Node.js

 npm -v.

 In addition to being the package manager for JavaScript, npm is also the world’s largest software registry.
-There are over 600,000 packages of JavaScript code available to download, with approximately three billion downloads per week.
+There are over 1,000,000 packages of JavaScript code available to download, with billions of downloads per week.
 Let’s take a quick look at how we would use npm to install a package.

 Installing a Package Globally